-Sarah is a former FosterClub California Youth Ambassador and Co-Chair of the San Diego County Children’s System of Care Council.
-Currently, she serves as a Trauma-Informed Systems Specialist with the Child Welfare Center on Trauma Informed Policies, Programs, and Practices (TIPs Center) on the National Foster Care Youth and Alumni Policy Council, California Pathways to Well-Being Community Team, and the San Diego County Juvenile Justice Commission.
-She is passionate about preventing generational and cyclical system involvement and ensuring that all youth, regardless of past adversity, have the opportunity to create a strong and flourishing family of their own.
-In her spare time, she enjoys visiting dog beach with her husband, 1 year old son, and Yorkshire Terrier.
+Sarah is a former FosterClub California Youth Ambassador, Foster Care Youth and Alumni Policy Council Member, and Co-Chair of the San Diego County Children’s System of Care Council.
+Currently, she serves as a Trauma-Informed Systems Specialist with the Center on Child Welfare Trauma-Informed Policies, Programs, and Practices (TIPs Center), on the Polinksy Children's Center Advisory Board, and the San Diego County Juvenile Justice Commission.
+She is passionate about preventing intergenerational and cyclical system involvement and ensuring that all youth, regardless of past adversity, can create a strong and flourishing family of their own.
+In her spare time, she enjoys visiting dog beach with her husband, 2-year-old son, and Yorkshire Terrier.

 Melanie Delgado, Chairperson